Does GEICO Have Good Roadside Assistance Coverage?

 Most insurance companies contract a third party to handle their roadside assistance, but they will file claims on your behalf to your insurer.
-Other insurance companies allow you to use anther towing service and file a claim for reimbursement.
+Other insurance companies allow you to use another towing service and file a claim for reimbursement.

 Adding it to Your Existing Policy

-What Does GEICO’s Roadside Assistance Cover?
+What Does GEICO’s Emergency Roadside Assistance Cover?

 Every insurance company has different services offered for roadside assistance, and GEICO is no different.
-When you add-on this service, you will only get:
+When you add on this service, you will only get:

 - Jumpstart service for a dead battery.
-Their roadside contractor will come to your broken down vehicle and jump start your battery free of charge.
+Their roadside contractor will come to your broken-down vehicle and jump-start your battery free of charge.
 If they cannot get your vehicle to start, they will then tow it.

 - Labor charges for changing a flat tire on the side of the road.
-GEICO’s service will change a flat tire, using either your spare on the vehicle or bringing a new tire along.
+GEICO roadside assistance service will change a flat tire, using either your spare on the vehicle or bringing a new tire along.
 You must pay for the brand-new tire if they do not use your spare.
 If they use your spare, your insurance just pays the labor fees for installing that spare tire on your car.